London School of Economics: Marshall Building

 The Marshall Building, located at 44 Lincoln's Inn Fields, opened in January 2022.
 Designed by Grafton Architects and named after British investor Paul Marshall, the building houses the Departments of Management, Accounting, and Finance, sports facilities, and the Marshall Institute for Philanthropy and Social Entrepreneurship.
 The site was previously home to the Francis Crick Institute's laboratories, which LSE purchased in 2013.

 Future expansion

-On 15 November 2017, LSE announced that it acquired the Nuffield Building at 35 Lincoln's Inn Fields from the Royal College of Surgeons and plans to redevelop the site to host the Firoz Lalji Global Hub, the departments of Mathematics, Statistics and Methodology, the Data Science Institute, and conference and executive education facilities.
-The new building will be designed by David Chipperfield Architects.
+The LSE acquired the Nuffield Building at 35 Lincoln's Inn Fields from the Royal College of Surgeons in 2017 in order to redevelop the site as the Firoz Lalji Global Hub, hosting the departments of mathematics and statistics, the data science institute, and conference and executive education facilities.
+The new building was designed by David Chipperfield Architects, with Adamson Associates as executive architect.
+Planning permission was granted and demolition work started in 2024, with expected completion of construction by summer 2027.

 Sustainability

 In 2021, LSE claimed to be the first UK university to be independently verified as carbon-neutral, which it achieved by funding rainforest trees to offset emissions through the Finnish organisation (Oy) Compensate.
 However, LSE omitted some of its emissions in its calculation and thus did not offset all of them.
 While it measured and offset emissions from heating, electricity, and faculty air travel, the school left out other travel-related emissions, as well as emissions from construction and on-campus food.
 LSE plans to offset the remaining emissions (scope 1 through 3) by 2050.